noahchongsiriwatana/physics6810-final-project/README.md

 Visualization tool for 2D infinite square well with variable boundary conditions.

+## Overview of Files

+- README.md contains high level documentation and instructions.
+- WellSolver.cpp/WellSolver.h build to a c++ library which can be used as a Python module.
+This functionality is provided using the Pybind11 code.
+- Makefile is used to build all c++ dependencies.
+- 2dwell.py is a wrapper script to run the program.
+- wellgraphics.py contains classes and module imports.

 ## Prerequisites

 These are some requirements which may be necessary on clean machines.